dorontal/consciousness/README.md

    conscious and not conscious, e.g, the difference between consciousness present in a human who is awake and absent in a human who is asleep.
 What makes something not conscious?
-   * Who said "not conscious"?
-Just the fact that you don't remember what your sleep was like does not imply that you were not conscious then.
-If, as this theory holds, everything is conscious, every circle you draw, then there is no such thing as "not conscious", in reality.
-Lack of consciousness is an illusion.
+   * Just the fact that one doesn't remember their mental states during sleep does not imply that they were not conscious then.
+If, as this theory holds, everything is conscious, every circle you draw, then there is no such thing as "not conscious".
+Lack of consciousness then might be some sort of illusion.
      * Perhaps that illusion is related to memory and periodicity: you are conscious but you just can't remember that you are.
 Your memory of the conscious experience is wiped out so quickly